Translate

 Link to YouTube, Gordon Moore - Behind the Ubiquitous Microchip, University of California Television (UCTV).

-[3] IBM and TSMC made separate announcements describing ASML NXE:3100B EUV source power levels operating at 40 watts
+[3] IBM and TSMC made separate announcements describing ASML NXE:3100B EUV source power levels operating at 40 watts.

 Link to ASML web site.